 Add the PV of claims expenses for each policy year to attain PV of claims & expenses at issue.

-Divide by the sum of the PV of an annuity of 1 per year
+Divide by the sum of the PV of an annuity of 1 per year.

 Multiply {b / c] times (1 + originally assumed profit percentage) to attain the original premium.